mrkamel/kraps/README.md

   end
 ```

-Please note that the partitioners and the number of partitions must match for
+Please note that the keys, partitioners and the number of partitions must match
-the jobs to be combined.
-Further note that the results must be reduced, meaning
+for the jobs to be combined.
+Further note that the results of `other_job` must
-that every key must be unique.
-Finally, the passed job must not neccessarily be
+be reduced, meaning that every key must be unique.
+Finally, `other_job` must
-listed in the array of jobs returned by the `call` method, since Kraps detects
+not neccessarily be listed in the array of jobs returned by the `call` method,
-the dependency on its own.
+since Kraps detects the dependency on its own.

 * `repartition`: Used to change the partitioning